Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

-- context (string) - id of the context;
+- context (context) - id of the context;
-- [indexes] (int/string vector) - the list of indexes used to find an entity in the provided vector;
+- [indexes] (int/context vector) - the list of indexes used to find an entity in the provided vector;
-- [attribute] (string) - if provided, aggregate this attribute from selected entities;
+- [attribute] (context) - if provided, aggregate this attribute from selected entities;
-- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## sum